paulojblack/pauloblackcom/src/markdown/20230617-medieval-jaunt-book-recs.md

 so partial to a tonsure and the drama of simony that I can't recognize a truly great story, regardless of my papal predilection.
 I plan to write more critically about The Kingsbridge series in general (did I mention this is book 1 of 3?
-All of them being 1000+ pages?), but for now let's skip to the end of the story following the assassination of the Archduke and shaming of Henry II at the end of the 12th century.
+All of them being 1000+ pages?), but for now let's skip to the end of the story following the assassination of the Archbishop and shaming of Henry II at the end of the 12th century.
 Fast forward through one more century of territorial warfare, simony, indulgences-for-sale, and nobility being obssessed with hawks as the second millenium "I just bought this drone and I am going to ruin a lot of people's time at the park with it", and we come to: